FriendsOfSymfony/FOSOAuthServerBundle/Resources/doc/index.md

         - { path: ^/api, roles: [ IS_AUTHENTICATED_FULLY ] }
 ```

-The URLs under `/api` will use OAuth2 to authenticate users.
+The URLs under `/api` will use OAuth2 to authenticate clients.

 #### Anonymous access